By Grand Central Rail

 The Parkland Walk follows purple waymarkers past the Georgian house.
 You can meander through the Lower Lake and proceed to be restored by Obelisk Lodge.

-Starting just off Nursery Lane, this trail follows a towpath along the Sheffield and South Yorkshire Navigation before leading onto a riverside path along the River Don.
+Starting just off Nursery Lane, this spring trail follows a towpath along the Sheffield and South Yorkshire Navigation before leading onto a riverside path along the River Don.
 Eventually, you will reach the Conisbrough Viaduct before returning the same way.

 If you wish to continue past this, you could visit Cusworth Motte Castle, a reminder of British history.